Code Standards

 Package README Requirements

-Every package MUST have a comprehensive README.md file with:
+Every package MUST have a comprehensive README.md file that explains all user-facing behavior with enough detail for a consumer to get started safely.

 Required Sections